Recovery Guidelines for Pituitary Patients

 - Avoid direct firm pressure on the face for at least 4 weeks.

-- Nose blowing, drinking out of a straw, or sneezing with mouth closed should be avoided for at least 12 weeks after surgery.
+- Nose blowing, or sneezing with mouth closed should be avoided for at least 12 weeks after surgery.

 - Try to sneeze with your mouth open for 12 weeks to avoid generating high pressure in your head.